Hosea 12

 Hosea 12 is the twelfth chapter of the Book of Hosea in the Hebrew Bible or the Old Testament of the Christian Bible.
-This chapter contains the prophecies attributed to the prophet Hosea son of Beeri, and was delivered about the time of Israel's seeking the aid of the Egyptian king So, in violation of their covenant with Assyria (Hosea 12:1).
-He exhorts them to follow their father Jacob's persevering prayerfulness, which brought God's favor upon him.
-As God is unchangeable, He will show the same favor to Jacob's posterity as He did to Jacob, if, like him, they seek God.
-It is a part of the Book of the Twelve Minor Prophets.
+In the Hebrew Bible it is a part of the Book of the Twelve Minor Prophets.
+This chapter contains prophecies attributed to the prophet Hosea, son of Beeri, delivered about the time when the Kingdom of Israel (Ephraim) sought the aid of the Egyptian king So, in violation of her covenant with Assyria (Hosea 12:1).
+References to contemporary events sit alongside allusions to the patriarchal age in Israel's history.
+Hosea exhorts the country's leaders to follow their father Jacob's persevering prayerfulness, "which brought God's favor upon him".
+The Jamieson-Fausset-Brown Bible Commentary notes that "as God is unchangeable, He will show the same favor to Jacob's posterity as He did to Jacob, if, like him, they seek God".

 Text

-The original text was written in Hebrew language.
-This chapter is divided into 14 verses in Christian Bibles, but 15 verses in the Hebrew Bible with the following verse numbering comparison:
+The original text was written in Hebrew.
+This chapter is divided into 14 verses in English Christian Bibles, but 15 verses in the Hebrew Bible, which includes Hosea 11:12 as verse 1.
 This article generally follows the common numbering in Christian English Bible versions, with notes to the numbering in Hebrew Bible versions.
+For verse 1 in the Hebrew Bible see Hosea 11:12.